openvolley/ovscout2/README.md

 The data can be analyzed further with the [openvolley](https://openvolley.org) suite of R packages, or with any other volleyball analytics software that takes dvw files as inputs.

+[Science Untangled](https://untan.gl/apps.html) offers a suite of advanced volleyball analytics apps, most of which can be used for free to analyze a single match at a time.
+Of note is the [match file validator](https://apps.untan.gl/dvalidate/) which will allow you to check your file for errors, run some analyses, and even export the play-by-play data as CSV to analyze in Excel (or elsewhere) if you are so inclined.

 ## Why this package?